thash06/chaos-engineering/README.md

-# Chaos-engineering
+###### Chaos-engineering
+This project consists of implementations of a few patterns that allow remote or local services achieve fault tolerance (i.e resiliency) in the face of events such as service failure, too many concurrent requests etc.
+The frameworks of choice is resilience4j which provides higher-order functions (decorators) to enhance any functional interface, lambda expression or method reference with a Circuit Breaker, Rate Limiter, Retry or Bulkhead.
+We can choose to use one or more of these "Decorators" to meet our objective.

 # Retry with exponential backoff.
-In the even of failure due to unavailability or any of the Exceptions listed in retryExceptions() menthod listed below, applications can choose to return a fallback/default return value or choose to keep the connection open and retry the endpoint which threw the error.
+In the even of failure due to unavailability or any of the Exceptions listed in retryExceptions() method listed below, applications can choose to return a fallback/default return value or choose to keep the connection open and retry the endpoint which threw the error.
 The retry logic can make use of a feature called exponential backoff.

-The code snippet below creates a retry config which allows a maximum of 5 retries where the first retry will be after 5000 miliseconds and each subsequent retry will be a multiple(2 in this case) of the previous.
+The code snippet below creates a retry config which allows a maximum of 5 retries where the first retry will be after 5000 milliseconds and each subsequent retry will be a multiple(2 in this case) of the previous.

     private <T> T executeWithRetry(Supplier<T> supplier, Function<Throwable, T> fallback) {
         Retry retry = Retry.of(DATA_SERVICE, this::createRetryConfig);